Juan-Zambrano/Sample_Lesson_Plan/1/LessonPlan.md

             }
         }

-        //Add methods to use above.
-        private void _add()
+        //write add and subtract methods to use above. private void _add()
         {
+            //fill in here
             var _retval = this.input_one + this.input_two;
             this.retval = _retval;
         }

         private void _subtract()
         {
+            //fill in here
             var _retval = this.input_one - this.input_two;
             this.retval = _retval;
         }